trustoverip/tswg-acdc-specification/spec/spec.md

 One solution to this problem is for the Issuee to use a unique AID for the copy of a bulk-issued ACDC presented to each Disclosee in a given context.
 This requires that each ACDC copy in the bulk-issued set use a unique Issuee AID.
 This would enable the Issuee in a given context to minimize provable correlation by malicious Disclosees against any given Issuee AID.
 In this case, the bulk issuance process may be augmented to include the derivation of a unique Issuee AID in each copy of the bulk-issued ACDC by including in the Inception event that defines a given Issuee's self-addressing AID, a digest seal derived from the shared salt and copy index ‘k’.
 The derivation path for the digest seal is ‘k/0.’, where ‘k’ is the index of the ACDC.
 To clarify ‘k/0.’ specifies the path to generate the UUID to be included in the Inception event that generates the Issuee AID for the ACDC at index ‘k’.
 This can be generated on-demand by the Issuee.
 Each unique Issuee AID also would need its own KEL.
 But generation and publication of the associated KEL can be delayed until the bulk-issued ACDC is actually used.
 This approach completely isolates a given Issuee AID to a given context with respect to the use of a bulk-issued private ACDC.
 This protects against even the unpermissioned correlation among a group of malicious Disclosees (Second-parties) via the Issuee AID.

-### Independent TEL bulk-issued ACDCs
+### Independent Registry bulk-issued ACDCs

 ::: issue
 https://github.com/trustoverip/tswg-acdc-specification/issues/33
 :::

-Recall that the purpose of using the aggregate ‘B for a bulk-issued set from which the TEL identifier is derived is to enable a set of bulk-issued ACDCs to share a single public TEL and/or a single anchoring seal in the Issuer's KEL without enabling unpermissioned correlation to any other members of the bulk set by virtue of the shared aggregate ‘B’ used for either the TEL or anchoring seal in the KEL.
-When using a TEL, this enables the issuance/revocation/transfer state of all copies of a set of bulk-issued ACDCs to be provided by a single TEL which minimizes the storage and compute requirements on the TEL registry while providing Selective disclosure to prevent unpermissioned correlation via the public TEL.
+Recall that the purpose of using the aggregate ‘B for a bulk-issued set from which the Registry identifier is derived is to enable a set of bulk-issued ACDCs to share a single public Registry and/or a single anchoring seal in the Issuer's KEL without enabling unpermissioned correlation to any other members of the bulk set by virtue of the shared aggregate ‘B’ used for either the TEL or anchoring seal in the KEL.
+When using a TEL as Registry, this enables the issuance/revocation/transfer state of all copies of a set of bulk-issued ACDCs to be provided by a single Registry which minimizes the storage and compute requirements on the Registry while providing Selective disclosure to prevent unpermissioned correlation via the public TEL Registry.
 When using an anchoring seal, this enables one signature to provide proof of inclusion in the bulk-issued aggregate ‘B’.

 However, in some applications where Chain-link confidentiality does not sufficiently deter malicious provable correlation by Disclosees (Second-party Verifiers), an Issuee may benefit from using ACDC with independent TELs or independent aggregates ‘B’ but that are still bulk-issued.